einomi/frontenso-11ty-starter/README.md

 This template provides the ability to customize the static path for project resources such as images, scripts, styles, etc. For example, you can use a custom CDN URL.
 Add an `.env` file to the root directory of the project with the following content `STATIC_PATH=http://localhost:9000` then you can reference the _STATIC_PATH_ variable in your code like this `<link rel="stylesheet" href="{{ STATIC_PATH }}/css/tailwind.css">`

 **Note:** When using _STATIC_PATH_ in Nunjucks macros, it must be passed as props.

+## .env file and environment variables

+### Environment variables in JS code

+This starter kit uses the [dotenv](https://www.npmjs.com/package/dotenv) package to load environment variables from a `.env` file.
+You can add environment variables to the `.env` file and use them in your code.
+Additionally, don't forget to include the new variable in the webpack configuration under the EnvironmentPlugin settings.
+After restarting the project, you will be able to reference the variable within your code like this: `process.env.MY_VARIABLE`.

+### Environment variables in Nunjucks templates

+If you need to use environment variables in Nunjucks templates, you can add JS files for the variables in `src/_data/` folder and then reference them in Nunjucks templates like this: `{{ MY_VARIABLE }}`.
+As an example, see the `src/_data/STATIC_PATH.js` file.

 ## The SVG sprite